zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 To get audited by the government is usually not a g ood thing.
 It means you have to show that all of your financial records are comp lete.
 So, you have to be very careful about keeping good financial records for yo ur business.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

  [start of dialogue]

 Martin: I’m confused.
 I’ve been going over the book s and I don’t see several members of the staff listed and accounted for.

-Jina: Oh, I have a special arrangement with a few o f them.
+Jina: Oh, I have a special arrangement with a few of them.
 I pay them under the table.

 Martin: Are you sure that’s wise?
 You could get bus ted for tax evasion.